SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

   })
 ```

-We pass the arguments such as the `index` of the seed, `owner`, `seed name`, `price` and `email` in the `buySeed` function and then we send the transaction.
+We pass the `index` variable as an argument in the `buySeed` function and then we send the transaction.
 If it is successful, it notifies the user and then call the `getListedSeeds` and `getBalance` function.
 If there is an error it will also alert the user about the error.
 After everything is processed we are going to ensure that the notification is turned off by calling the `notificationOff` function.

 Up next we are going to create a query selector that will target the tab id and checks for the button is being clicked.
 This buttons is what enables us to toggle between seed listed on the blockchain and seed bought buy the user.